CDRH/datura/README.md

     -h, --help                       Computer, display script options.
     -e, --environment [input]        Environment (test, production)
-    -f, --format [input]             Restrict to one format (tei, csv, dublin-core) -n, --no-commit                  Post files to solr but do not commit -r, --regex [input]              Only post files matching this regex -t, --transform-only             Do not post to solr or erase tmp/ -u, --update [2015-01-01T18:24]  Transform and post only new files -v, --verbose                    More messages and stacktraces than ever before!
+    -f, --format [input]             Restrict to one format (tei, csv, dublin-core) -x, --html-only                  Will not generate solr snippets, only html -n, --no-commit                  Post files to solr but do not commit -r, --regex [input]              Only post files matching this regex -s, --solr-only                  Will not generate html snippets -t, --transform-only             Do not post to solr or erase tmp/ -u, --update [2015-01-01T18:24]  Transform and post only new files -v, --verbose                    More messages and stacktraces than ever before!